 - Crowds Confirm Quality and Hipness:

-- Creating Buzz is hard for a restaurant that do not have an exciting atmosphere.
-Events and introducing new promotions are communicated to customers with more ease as no one listens to a restaurant without a following and a sense of exclusivity (making reservation in advance).
-Customers feel more willing to associate with your brand and do things, like join your email list or like you on Facebook, that give you more marketing opportunities.
+- Creating Buzz is hard for a restaurant that does not have an exciting atmosphere.
+Events and introducing new promotions are communicated to customers with more ease as no one listens to a restaurant without a following and a sense of exclusivity (making reservations in advance).
+Customers feel more willing to associate with your brand and do things, like join your email list or like you on Facebook, that gives you more marketing opportunities.

 - Better Revenue to Payroll Ratio:

 This is a balancing act as staff must step up to increased pressure.
 Surprisingly, staff performance is the very determinant if Groupon campaigns work.
-But frequently, staff has down time and you lose money waiting for customers.
+But frequently, staff has downtime and you lose money waiting for customers.
 Cutting expenses are key, but keeping employees may mean finding a middle ground.
 This kills them too as they do not collect tips by filling up salt shakers.
-Without a concentrated mass of customers, manager can visit each table, or do other customer service extras that unsustainable 7 days a week.
+Without a concentrated mass of customers, managers can visit each table, or do other customer service extras that are unsustainable 7 days a week.

 - Long-term Customer Relationships and Returns: